BienveillanceMax/ARCOS/ARCOS/docker/README.md

 Before building the container, you need to place your secrets in the correct locations.

 1.  **Create `.env` file**:
-    Create a file named `.env` in the `ARCOS` directory.
+    Create a file named `.env` in the `~/ARCOS` directory.
 This file will hold your API keys.
 Its content should be:
     ```
     MISTRALAI_API_KEY=YOUR_MISTRAL_API_KEY_HERE
     BRAVE_SEARCH_API_KEY=YOUR_BRAVE_SEARCH_API_KEY_HERE